My Story

 December 26th, 2022

 I received a medical leave from my college for the second semester.
+My mom packed my boxes for me while I was away at school after I had confessed that I didn't want to be an actress and wanted to come home.
 When we returned home (permanently) in late December, I immediately resumed isolation.
-I did, however, complete the family traditions.
-I also brought a measuring cup with me to these traditions to make sure that I would never go over my daily limit.
-I can have both.
-Isolation, however, was the cure for avoiding food altogether.
+I did, however, complete the family Christmas traditions--only, with measuring cups and a calculator.
+Nevertheless, isolation was the cure for avoiding food altogether.
 If I am not surrounded by temptation, there is no threat to my hard work.
-I remained in my room as much as possible, and when asked to step out of this safe place, I would become extremely irritable.
+I remained in my room as much as possible, and there became times I would turn physically violent when asked to step out of this safe place.

 January 5th, 2023